 When writing meta-descriptions be sure to include the same keywords (just once, don’t go all Tourette’s with it) that you are using in the title to ensure that the search engines know exactly what keywords are important to this article or website.

 * Write / Share Good Content

-You would think that common logic would dictate that the higher-quality the content, the more engaged the user is.
-Sadly, a lot of people believe simply sharing the most basic of thoughts incoherently is actually going to somehow resort to millions of followers.
+You would think that common logic would dictate that the higher quality the content, the more engaged the user is.
+Sadly, a lot of people believe simply sharing the most basic of thoughts incoherently is going to somehow resort to millions of followers.
 This may work for some people on social networking websites who take pictures of their scantily clad body to show off their new shoes, but it will not work on personal websites unless you’re starting out with huge following that is driving traffic from those social networks.

-Now, if you’re attempting to get search engines to actually think your credible then you’re going to need to produce some quality content that people engage in.
+Now, if you’re attempting to get search engines to think your credible then you’re going to need to produce some quality content that people engage in.
 This doesn’t necessarily mean you need to write books as posts unless it’s needed to get your point across (he says as he writes a book for a post).
-However, it does mean that you’re going to have to produce well-written articles in order for search engines to even take you seriously.
+However, it does mean that you’re going to have to produce well-written articles for search engines to even take you seriously.
 Now, if you can achieve high-quality post as well as long written articles, Google will absolutely love you and start sending some love your way with a plethora of searchers looking to buy those handmade sandals you’re making from old car tires.
 The Roman’s would marvel at your ingenuity!

 These articles will also need to be filled with the keywords that you’re attempting to rank for on the major search engines.
 Again, just do not overdo it with the keyword bombing that will inevitably result in your article not ranking where it should be.

 Over the years many people have debated the importance of heading or “H” Tags.
 Do they really matter as much as some people say?
 Probably not.
 But do they matter?
 Absolutely!